ghager93/TempoRun/README.md

 # Tempo Run

 Tempo Run is a command-line interface (CLI) application that analyses the tempo of music files in a directory and helps you find ideal tracks to run to.
+The app is built on the Typer CLI library and supports the `--help` flag for all commands.

 Currently only works on Linux.